gualpy/gualpy/README.md

 ## What do you doing & think
 - 🔭 I am currently working on this page. www.projectrade.com
 - 🐘 I love programming in PHP, it is the language I currently work with.
+- 🔭 I’m currently working on Projectrade
+- 🌱 I’m currently learning Python / Reack /
+- 👯 I’m looking to collaborate on Cualquier proyecto de PHP
+- 📫 How to reach me: elianosft82@gmail.com
+- ⚡ Fun fact: I left IT support because not everyone does programming

 *I think databases is the main part of a system*